gnadnivek/gnadnivek.github.io/README.md

 the overall architecture and functionality of the project.

 **Sanjay:** In charge of the Graphical User Interface and User experience.
+Different Graphical interfaces for both mobile phones and tablets.
 Designs layouts and recommends functionality to William to be implemented.

 **Kevin:** In charge of data storage, manipulation and maintenance.
 Created the Firebase database, as well as its internal structure and breakdown to be